aegoff/BabysitterBuck-/readme.md

 (Please forgive me if this is excessive)

 Running the app:
-Given the python3 is installed and a virtual environment is set up and activated, in the commandline, after navigating to the root folder, run:
+Given the python is installed (Python 3.7+ recommended) and a virtual environment is set up and activated, in the commandline, after navigating to the root folder, run:
 ```
 pip install -r requirements.txt
 python app.py